queilawithaQ/documentation/_basic/continuous-integration/git-submodules.md

 * include a table of contents
 {:toc}

-If your repository includes a `.gitmodules` file, Codeship will automatically initialize and update the configured submodules.
+If your repository includes a `.gitmodules` file, CodeShip will automatically initialize and update the configured submodules.
 The following command is run after cloning your repository to do this.

 ```shell
 git submodule update --recursive --init